ryman1/keeweb-wiki/FAQ.md

 ### Self-hosting
 Q: Which server should I use?
 A: Any static server (nginx, apache, IIS, ...).
-The app is single HTML file loaded in a browser.
+The app is a single HTML file loaded in a browser.
 [Here](https://github.com/keeweb/keeweb#self-hosting) you will find some useful tips about self-hosting.

 Q: Is it possible to use Dropbox in a self-hosted installation?
 A: Yes but you will have to [create](https://github.com/keeweb/keeweb/wiki/Dropbox-and-GDrive) your own Dropbox app.